-The Faculty of Pain Medicine published guidance for the curriculum and assessment for pain medicine training within the 2021 anaesthetic curriculum.2 The document outlines the organisation, workload and philosophy of pain medicine training.
+The Faculty of Pain Medicine published guidance for the provision of higher and advanced training in pain medicine, which was updated in 2016.2 The document outlines the organisation, workload and philosophy of pain medicine training.
 It is further supported by a wealth of information on the Faculty website (https://fpm.ac.uk) aimed at trainees, regional advisors and hospitals offering advanced pain training.
 Training centres wishing to be recognised for training are invited to complete a review form to enable assessment by the Faculty of Pain Medicine Training and Assessment Committee (FPMTAC).3

-Training centres must include an MDT approach to care and be conducted in accordance with the General Medical Council's principles of good medical practice.4 Experience in a wide variety of pathologies, investigation and treatment modalities is essential.
+Training centres must include an MDT approach to care and be conducted in accordance with the General Medical Council's principles of good medical practice.
+Experience in a wide variety of pathologies, investigation and treatment modalities is essential.